ShyamRaman2024/Python/README.md

 # Python

-In this section, we will see Introduction and Basics of Python, and Assignments.
+In this section, we will see Introduction and Basics of Python, Assignments and Projects.